-Whereas the main objective of the proposed project is residential development and ancillary facilities/services for some economic gains to the proponent and to those who will be operating therein, the main objective of this EIA study report was to establish the baseline conditions of the proposed site, evaluate the existing and the anticipated impacts and propose measures to enhance the positive impacts and measures to attenuate the effects of the significant negative impacts.
-The main objective of the proponent is to develop 197No. residential apartments and ancillary facilities/services for use, rental or sale purposes.
+Whereas the main objective of the proposed project is residential development and ancillary facilities/services for some economic gains to the proponent and to those who will be operating therein, the main objective of this ESIA study report was to establish the baseline conditions of the proposed site, evaluate the existing and the anticipated impacts and propose measures to enhance the positive impacts and measures to attenuate the effects of the significant negative impacts.
+The main objective of the proponent is to develop some commercial premises, recreational facilities and 180No. residential apartments and ancillary facilities/services for use, rental or sale purposes.
 The scope of the project is limited to the geographical location of the L.R.
-No. 209/1509.
+No. 1870/111/583 (original No. 1870/III/157).
 The site shall be enclosed in a perimeter fence/building lines and all activities including construction material and construction waste storage shall be within the boundaries of the proposed site before unrecyclable wastes are disposed to approved dump sites.
 There may be minor disturbances or spillover effects to the neighbourhood due to such issues such as noise, dust, traffic etc especially during construction but they shall be reduced to the minimum possible as recommended in the mitigation measures.
-The proposed development shall entail the development of a twin block with one basement floor rising through ground to the 16th floor plus roof floor whose finer details are given in the description of the proposed project elsewhere in this report.
+The proposed development shall entail the development of twin blocks with ground, 1st - 4th podium floors, 1st to the 18th floors plus roof and upper roof floors whose finer details are given in the description of the proposed project elsewhere in this report.